 Yellow: Turmeric (fresh or powder)

-Orange: Oranges, Onion skins, carrots
+Orange: Oranges, onion skins, carrots

-Green: Spinach, nettle, parsley, maté tea
+Green: Spinach, nettles, parsley, maté tea

 Red: Beetroot, hibiscus tea